ISLAND MOUNTAIN GOLD PROPERTY, ISLAND MOUNTAIN DISTRICT,

 Technical information on this property is available on request.

-This gold-silver property in Elko County in northeastern Nevada is our most advanced property.
-TUVERA currently holds 51% ownership in the property and is approaching achieving 65% ownership under the option agreement on the property.
+This gold-silver property in northern Elko County in northeastern Nevada is our most advanced property.
+TUVERA currently holds 65% ownership in the property under the option agreement on the property.
 Historical drilling (330 drill holes from 1982-2004) and more recent activity by TUVERA (six core and 27 RC drill holes) has progressed to the point that approximately 32,000 ounces Indicated and 385,000 oz Inferred gold resources (NI 43-101 compliant) have been estimated.
 One of the largest historic placer deposits in Nevada (approx. 40,000 oz produced), along Coleman and Gold Creeks, was located immediately downstream of the Island Mountain project area.
-However, historical drilling has not been sufficient to define the lateral or vertical limits of the gold deposits or to confirm mineability of the deposits on the property.
-A revision of an interim NI 43-101 Technical Report from March 2012 is in progress to incorporate drilling and other project activity since that date.
+However, historical drilling did not define the lateral or vertical limits of the gold deposits or confirm mineability of the deposits on the property.
+A revision of an interim NI 43-101 Technical Report from April 2014 is in progress to incorporate project activity since that date.